ReesMorrison/NetlifyBlogThemes/content/post/2021-02-26-worksnowy/WorkSnowy.md

 ---
-title: Work, from "Stopping by Woods on a Snowy Evening" by Robert Frost
+title: Work, from "Stopping by Woods on a Snowy Evening," a poem by Robert Frost
 author: Rees Morrison
 date: '2021-02-26'
 slug: []